ejmg/truman-acm/index.markdown

 We have meetings every Monday at 6:00PM at VH1148.
 Whether you have never participated with ACM before or are an English major, we would love to meet you.
 Meetings often cover a topic in programming or computing and often involve speakers so you are bound to learn something new!

-Executive meetings are on every Tuesday at 6:00PM at the Nerdery (CS computer lab on second floor of VH).
+Executive meetings are on every Tuesday at 6:00PM at the Nerdery (VH2001).

 # Truman Hackathon 2017!